nihil21/fast-ica-pulp/README.md

 - `VERB`: whether to print the original signal, the observations and the recovered signal to standard output.

 Finally, the program can be run with `make run`.

+The results can be visualized using the `pyutils/plot_signals.py REPORT.LOG N_COMP N_REC` program.